ardacebi/arculator/README.md

 ![](https://user-images.githubusercontent.com/17576065/85184071-0a401880-b297-11ea-839d-84c9433d4399.png)

 ## Building
+> **Important:** There's a planned conversion of Arculator to being a proper command line tool rather than a manually built C++ executable.
+Below are temporary procedures until this transition is successfully completed.

 Because of used features, Arculator **needs** to be builded with C++11.
 Other versions will probably not work.

 ```